jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 It is possible to mount any network device as a generic device.
 This allows invocation of any commands on the device using RPCs, which return the output back as freeform data and it is up to the user/application to make sense of them.

-Please import the postman.json Postman collection file from [Postman collection accessible here](https://github.com/FRINXio/Postman/releases), into Postman, then open the folder *Linux mount*
+In postman, then open the folder *Linux mount*

 Open the body of the *mount* PUT call and enter and edit the following fields according to your specific device: *network-topology:node-id, cli-topology:host, cli-topology:port, cli-topology:username, cli-topology:password*: